How to Dry Mint in the Air Fryer: Quick Dehydration Method!

 • Crushed dried mint is best for use in baking, seasoning, sauces, or ice cream.
 Whole leaves are ideal for mint tea and garnishes

-• Dried mint keeps well for about a year, if stored properly in an airtight container in a dark place (like a spice cabinet).
+• Dried mint has a shelf life of about a year, if stored properly in an airtight container away from direct sunlight (like a spice cabinet).
 After that time, it’s still safe to consume, but far less potent

 Final Thoughts